zdexter/minisync/readme.md

-Minisync
+Crudad

+A tool to {create, read, update, delete, associate, disassociate} instances of your SQLAlchemy models by sending the server some JSON representing a changeset.
+Crudad will serialize the changeset, treat it as a single unit of work, flush it to the database and optionally commit it.

+## Status

 * Covered by tests
 * Secure
 * Usable anywhere SQLAlchemy is used
-* ~~*Definitely doesn't*~~ Almost passes PEP8

 ## What does it do?

-Mini-sync eliminates mapper-layer profileration by abstracting away useless mapper layers between your database API and your web application client.
+Crudad eliminates mapper-layer profileration by abstracting away useless mapper layers between your database API and your web application client.
 It implements an object synchronization pattern.

 ## Declaration of Mapper Layer Independence